 Social Media and Mental Health

 The diffusion of social media coincided with a worsening of mental health conditions among adolescents and young adults in the United States, giving rise to speculation that social media might be detrimental to mental health.
-In this paper, we provide the first quasi-experimental estimates of the impact of social media on mental health by leveraging a unique natural experiment: the staggered introduction of Facebook across U.S. colleges.
+In this paper, we provide quasi-experimental estimates of the impact of social media on mental health by leveraging a unique natural experiment: the staggered introduction of Facebook across U.S. colleges.
 Our analysis couples data on student mental health around the years of Facebook's expansion with a generalized difference-in-differences empirical strategy.
-We find that the roll-out of Facebook at a college increased symptoms of poor mental health, especially depression, and led to increased utilization of mental healthcare services.
-We also find that, according to the students' reports, the decline in mental health translated into worse academic performance.
-Additional evidence on mechanisms suggests the results are due to Facebook fostering unfavorable social comparisons.
+We find that the roll-out of Facebook at a college increased symptoms of poor mental health, especially depression.
+We also find that, among students predicted to be most susceptible to mental illness, the introduction of Facebook led to increased utilization of mental healthcare services.
+Lastly, we find that, after the introduction of Facebook, students were more likely to report experiencing impairments to academic performance resulting from poor mental health.
+Additional evidence on mechanisms suggests that the results are due to Facebook fostering unfavorable social comparisons.

 Keywords: social media, mental heath, Facebook, depression, social comparisons

 JEL Classification: D12, D72, D90, I10, L82, L8

 Suggested Citation: Suggested Citation